 The top dimension is 68″L x 38″ W. While you generally want to size your top based on traditional proportion appropriate for the table itself, my design is more about custom-fitting a table for the space.
 So if 68″ x 38″ sounds a little odd, that would be why.
 I’m also using 5/4 stock for my top because I’d like to have a finished thickness of 1″.
 You could certainly use 4/4 for this and end up with a 3/4″ to 7/8″ top.

 I had to use eight boards to get the width I needed, so arranging the grain is something of a futile exercise.
 I simply cut my boards around flaws and oriented in a way that looked decent to my eye.
 Once glued up, gentle curves are cut on all sides using a jigsaw.
 You can use thin pieces of scrap stock to draw the curves or use a purpose-built drawing bow.

 I’m using Minwax Wipe-On Poly for the finish.
 While many people don’t like the look of polyurethane, if applied with care and in thin layers, it can actually look really nice.
 I’m using a satin formulation and after the final coat cures, I employ a buffing process that utilizes 400 grit Platin (these are incredibly expensive but can be used more than once) abrasives and a mineral oil/mineral spirits mixture.

-To attach the top to the base I’ll be using classic connector bolts and Wood Whisperer Thread Taps.
+To attach the top to the base I’ll be using classic 1/4″ connector bolts and thread taps.
 The holes are tapped to a depth of about 5/8″-3/4″.
 The bolts are then driven in to secure everything in place.
-There’s still time to pre-order your taps.
-Pre-order ends March 24th.

 Here’s the final table in place in the kitchen.
 So far, the family absolutely loves it!